If you want a “where do I start” listing, I highly recommend the Where Do I Start page! Otherwise, here’s the whole list of my book-length works.

 The Twin Kingdoms books: Thief of Songs.
 A high fantasy romance novel, but with significant world-building.
+Asks what society would look like if there were literal extra human sexes.
 The leads in Thief are two composers, a hermaphrodite and a man, and there is a poly component with a true neuter human.
 Pastoral, low-conflict, and sweet.
 Book 2, Cantor for Pearls, features an asexual romance between a man and a neuter human, and continues the pastoral, low-conflict theme.

 The Three Jaguars series explains business principles for creative professionals through a variety of mediums.
 Business for the Right-Brained is a traditional book of topical chapters, with checklists and exercises, illustrated by Three Jaguars cartoons.
 The Three Jaguars: A Comic About Art, Business, Life, is a collection of six months of web comics on a variety of topics, ranging from calculating return on investment to time management.
 From Spark to Finish: Running Your Kickstarter Campaign is a guide to using Kickstarter, with cartoons, checklists, and worksheets, based on my experience running nine successful campaigns.